-Graduate Apprenticeships are a new way of working towards a degree and the range of backgrounds of apprentices on these degree programmes is wide, from school leavers in their first job to highly experienced employees who chose to work rather than continue in education when they left school.
-You will be able to share and learn from this breadth of experience from employees of over 70 companies while you are a Graduate Apprentice at Heriot-Watt University.
+Graduate Apprenticeships are a way of working towards a degree.
+The backgrounds of apprentices on these degree programmes are diverse, from school leavers in their first job to highly experienced employees who chose to work rather than continue in education when they left school.
+This rich, supportive learning environment will enable you to share and learn from the breadth of experience from employees of over 190 companies while you are a Graduate Apprentice at Heriot-Watt University.

-You have not chosen an easy route to a degree.
+You have not chosen an easy route to a degree success.
 The challenge you face is different, but no less than for students pursuing a traditional degree.
-Your Personal Tutor will provide the guidance you need to progress through your apprenticeship and, together with the Programme Leader, ensure that you receive the best experience during your apprenticeship.
+You will gain invaluable personal skills in balancing work, life and learning with support of your company and staff at Heriot-Watt University.
+Your Personal Tutor will provide the guidance and support you need to progress through your apprenticeship and, together with the Programme Leader, ensure you receive the best experience during your apprenticeship.